European-XFEL/Karabo/doc/run/all_local.rst

 ***************************************

 Here we describe how you can bring up a basic Karabo system on a single host.
-Make sure you have understood the :ref:`fundamental concepts <fundamentals>` before proceeding here.
+Make sure you have understood the fundamental concepts before proceeding here.

 Lets go step by step.
 The only prerequisit is, that you have installed and **activated** Karabo as described :ref:`here <installation/binary>`.